BiPOM Turkey BiPOM SpanishBiPOM Italy BiPOM USA BiPOM FranceBiPOM Germany

 - If you need an ultralow power version of MINI-MAX boards, please contact BiPOM Electronics.
 We can produce a version of the board with ultralow power regulator, ultralow power transceiver and ultralow power secondary microcontroller to really minimize the total current consumption down to few mA.

-Battery power level monitoring:
+Battery power level monitoring

 MINI-MAX/51-C2 has 5 channels of analog inputs on-board.
 These can be used to monitor the voltage level of the battery to estimate the remaining battery life until next recharge.
 The analog inputs can only measure voltages in the range of 0 to 4.096 Volts so an external resistive divider should be used to connect the battery to the MINI-MAX/51-C2 analog inputs.
 Diagram